Capturing the Founding Spirit at the Benjamin Franklin Museum

 I’ve already written about the science museum at Philadelphia’s fantastic Franklin Institute, which does a fantastic job of carrying on his scientific legacy, but if you want an in-depth look at the life and work of Benjamin Franklin, Philadelphia’s Benjamin Franklin exhibit is definitely worth a visit.

-Located below Franklin Court, where Franklin’s home once stood, the newly remodeled Benjamin Franklin Museum is one of the most unique and well-done museums I’ve visited in Pennsylvania.
+Located below Franklin Court, behind the National Liberty Museum and across the street from the Museum of the American Revolution, the Benjamin Franklin Museum is one of the most unique and well-done museums I’ve visited in Pennsylvania.

 What I really loved about the museum was how it mixed humor with historical facts.
 Benjamin Franklin was known for his humorous storytelling and his many pseudonyms that he used to write humorous pieces for various newspapers.